scilons/scilons-eval/README.md

 All other hyperparameters are the default TrainingArguments values.

 NER models were trained using the cased SciBERT variant to match the results resulted in the SciBERT paper, all other tasks were trained using the uncased model variant.

+Note: the DEP results are calculated without removing punctuation.